saifulkhan/streaming-vis-perf/README.md

 docker-compose up -d --no-deps --build
 ```

-## Visualisations
+## Produce Data and Visualise

+Please see the `visualisation/README` and `producer/README`.

 Open `localhost:3000` to access the UI and attach to the `producer` container to generate experimental data for the visualisations.
 For more information check the READMEs inside each folder.

-## Produce data
+Produce data

-## Manually start- producer, consumer, and visualisation services

-Please see the README files inside each folder.

 # Code Architecture